Law Students Division

 HNBA LAW STUDENTS DIVISION

-The Hispanic National Bar Association Law Students Division (HNBA-LSD) represents the interests of Hispanic law students from every corner of the country, including Puerto Rico, Guam and the Virgin Islands.
+The Hispanic National Bar Association Law Students Division (HNBA-LSD) represents Hispanic law students’ interests from every corner of the country, including Puerto Rico, Guam, and the Virgin Islands.

 As a member, you receive updates through the HNBA-LSD’s E-Newsletter, the opportunity to compete in HNBA’s Moot Court Competition, access to countless networking events, and the opportunity to give back to the Hispanic community.
 For more information on HNBA-LSD, please send an e-mail to firstname.lastname@example.org.